yzhai64/fh-agents-course/units/en/unit2/smolagents/tool_calling_agents.md

 ## Example: Running a Tool Calling Agent

-To illustrate, let's run the same example as before, but this time using `ToolCallingAgent`.
+To illustrate, let's run the same search example from the previous section, but this time using `ToolCallingAgent`.
 This allows us to compare their differences.
 Notice that we only change the agent type, while the framework handles the rest automatically:

 ```python
 from smolagents import ToolCallingAgent, DuckDuckGoSearchTool, HfApiModel